High-spec thermos water bottle tests its performance on snowy mountains | Can you eat hot instant noodles on the mountain?

 Because, but

-Of course, if you want to enjoy piping hot water on the mountain, the best way to ensure it is to use a stove, gas canister, pot, and water (you could boil some snow, but that would take a really long time).
+Of course, if you want to be sure to enjoy piping hot water even on top of a mountain, the most reliable method is to use a stove, gas canister, pot, and water (well, you could boil some snow lying around, but that would take a very long time).

-In fact, I've occasionally seen some brave souls making snow tables and benches out of shovels and using the stove to have a hearty grilled lunch.
-It looks like a lot of fun, but this makes your luggage heavy and bulky, and it takes a long time to boil the water.
-It may also be impossible to use depending on the weather.
+In fact, you occasionally see some adventurous people who have made snow tables and benches with shovels and are enjoying a hearty grilled lunch using a stove.
+It looks like a lot of fun, but this makes your luggage heavy and bulky, and it takes a long time to boil water.
+Plus, it might not be usable depending on the weather.

 On the other hand, a thermos can be taken out and used immediately when needed.
 Its advantages are that it is not bulky or heavy.
 It is very convenient.
 However, many people seem to be skeptical, saying that "the water in a thermos does not retain heat well, so it would be impossible to make instant noodles."